 2. Should I apply conditioner to my scalp if it is dry?

 It is best to avoid applying conditioner directly to the scalp.
-Most conditioners are designed for the hair lengths and can weigh down the scalp or block follicles.
-Instead, focus on using a nourishing hair mask or scalp-specific treatment for hydration.
+Most conditioners are designed for hair lengths and can weigh down the scalp or block follicles.
+Instead, focus on using a nourishing hair mask or a scalp-specific treatment to hydrate.

 3. What is the most effective way to treat a dry scalp?